 A range of industries, including general scientific and materials research and optoelectronics, require measurements of surface topography to either control their processes or research new material characteristics.
 Typical measurement parameters that our tools address include flatness, roughness, curvature, peak-to-valley, asperity, waviness, texture, volume, sphericity, slope, density, stress, bearing ratio and distance (mainly in the micron to nanometer range).
-In November 2013, we introduced the MicroXAM-800 optical interferometer designed for 3-D measurement of surface topography across a broad range of research and development ("R&D") and production applications.
+In September 2014, we introduced the Alpha-Step® D-500 stylus profiler designed for 2D measurements of surface topography and the Alpha-Step D-600 stylus profiler designed for high resolution 2D and 3D surface topography measurements.
+The two systems support a broad range of R&D and production applications.